The Origin and Evolution of Multiple Star Systems: IMPACT OF MULTIPLICITY ON PLANET FORMATION AND SYSTEM ARCHITECTURES

 The only systems for which the binary orbital orientation can be meaningfully constrained on an individual (rather than statistical) basis are those that complete a non-negligible fraction of their orbits on human timescales, i.e., those with periods less than a few hundred years.
 For low-mass stars, this implies semi-major axes less than tens of au and thus, as discussed above, any remaining disks (and certainly most {\it resolvable\/} disks) tend to be circumbinary rather than circumstellar.
 Despite their rarity, known circumbinary disk systems are valuable since they allow direct comparison of orbital and disk orientations.

 For systems with double-lined spectroscopic orbits and circumbinary disks, the binary orbital inclination $i_{\rm binary}$ can be measured by determining $(M_1 + M_2) \sin^3 i_{\rm binary}$ from the orbit and the sum of the stellar masses from the rotation of the disk \citep{PratoSimon2002, RosenfeldAndrews2012, CzekalaAndrews2016, CzekalaAndrews2017, PratoRuiz-Rodriguez2018}.
 For short-period binaries, measurements of $i_{\rm binary}$ generally agree with the observed disk inclination $i_{\rm disk}$, strongly suggesting coplanarity of disk and binary orbital planes.
 Formally, $i_{\rm binary} = i_{\rm disk}$ does not require coplanarity since $\Omega_{\rm binary}$, the position angle of the ascending node of the binary orbit, is unobserved and not guaranteed to be the same as the position angle of the disk.
 Nonetheless, \citet{CzekalaChiang2019} showed observations can constrain the {\it distribution\/} of relative orientation angles $\theta$.
 They found that the data are consistent with binaries with $P < 40$ days being aligned with their disks to within $\theta < 5\arcdeg$.
 Most of these systems also have circular orbits.
+In one case (V4046 Sgr ), coplanarity is confirmed by the detection of eclipse-like shadows cast on the disk surface as the stars orbit \citep{D'OraziGratton2019}.

 For longer-period binaries with circumbinary disks, the situation is dramatically different; most have eccentric orbits and $\theta > 20\arcdeg$ \citep{CzekalaChiang2019}.
 While some recent discoveries follow these patterns \citep{CzekalaRibas2021, RagusaFasano2021}, notable counterexamples exist, as well; WW Cha ($P = 207$ days) and V892 Tau ($P = 7.7$ yr) are each aligned with their circumbinary disks to within $\sim8\arcdeg$ \citep{Gravity2021, LongAndrews2021}.
 Two systems, 99 Her \citep{KennedyWyatt2012} and HD 98800B \citep{KennedyMatra2019}, have disks with a polar orientation to the binary orbital plane.